jessev14/Multiattack-5e/README.md

 * Mars 5e - Moerills alternative rolling style
 * Smooth Combat

-*MA5e includes a custom "roller" that can be used to handle multiple rolls (see Demo).
+*MA5e includes a "custom roller" that can be used to handle multiple rolls (see Demo).
 This roller is not compatible with other custom rollers (e.g. Better Rolls 5e) or combat automation modules (e.g. Midi-QOL).

-However, this custom roller can be disabled (in the module settings) while maintaining the Multiattack Tool in the token layer toolbar.
+However, this custom roller will be disabled if a non-compatible module is enabled while maintaining the Multiattack Tool in the token layer toolbar.
 The Multiattack Tool is planned to be as openly compatible as possible, but is not compatible with the core default roller.

 Better Rolls 5e is currently compatible and basic Midi-QOL compatibility is implemented, though still requires some testing and fine tuning.
 Mars 5e will be considered after implementing Midi-QOL compatibility.